Learn the #1 Data Secret to Replacing Legacy IT Systems

 A schema-less hub for data migration

 Dynamic Entity Resolution connects all the data sources around people, businesses, addresses, and products—even when the data quality is poor.
-Based on network analysis around each customer, you know which data you can push into the new application and which data you need to review manually.
+Based on network analysis around each customer, you know which data you can push into the new application and which data you'll need to review manually.
 By using Dynamic Entity Resolution capabilities, you search across all of your data in the hub and view details about how each piece is joined, including the source that the attributes come from.
 Analytical functions can even flag data for users to confirm missing or conflicting results.
-You then use this combined information to create a trusted profile of the customer that you then push to the new application service.
+You then use this combined information to create a trusted profile of the customer that you can then push to the new application service.

 With Dynamic Entity Resolution from Quantexa, you ingest data and stand up a single view of your data quickly, efficiently, and accurately.
 Entity resolution delivers best-in-class capabilities that join people, business, and address data, even on a large scale.
-For poor quality data in the source systems, the advanced functionalities of Dynamic Entity Resolution resolve data discrepancies.
-It enables you to create profiles around entity attributes based on merging profiles into the trusted record—the golden record.
+For poor-quality data in the source systems, the advanced functionalities of Dynamic Entity Resolution resolve data discrepancies.
+It enables you to create profiles around entity attributes based on merging profiles into the trusted record — the golden record.

 Quantexa also offers network generation, which is ideal for querying across multiple source application records to get relevant information.
 These capabilities are especially helpful when migrating from legacy and old technology to a microservices-based architecture.
 The network generation capability gives you a three-dimensional view of your data to reveal additional hidden relationships in your data, enabling you to filter out irrelevant and unreliable information.